I remember the exact moment I fell in love with carrot cake.

 I love the look of rustic, naked cakes which made decorating somewhat effortless (and a lot less stress).
 And having a few smaller cakes instead of one big cake made storage and baking a bit easier!

-My mom made several batches of this recipe below - which will make one two-tiered or three-tiered cake depending on the size of your baking pans.
+My mom doubled the recipe below and made five batches.
+The recipe which will make one two-tiered or three-tiered cake depending on the size of your baking pans.

 Carrot Cake with Cream Cheese Frosting